linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 _Source_ : European Commission.

 by 1979 the Snake was looking badly mutilated.
-In the end, the Snake system failed to produce the necessary

-degree of coordination of economic policies and convergence of economic performance required for its
+In the end, the Snake system failed to produce the necessary degree of coordination of economic policies and convergence of economic performance required for its successful operation.

-successful operation.

-16.3 THE BACKGROUND TO THE EMS
+### 16.3 The Background to the EMS

-On 17 June 1978, at a conference held in Bremen, six of the community countries committed themselves

-to the setting-up of the EMS to replace the Snake. !e EMS aimed to provide a 'zone of monetary stability'

-bringing back into the fold countries like Italy and France which had le( the Snake.
-Before looking at the

-- peration of the EMS it is worthwhile reviewing the motivations behind its formation.
+On 17 June 1978, at a conference held in Bremen, six of the community countries committed themselves to the setting-up of the EMS to replace the Snake.
+The EMS aimed to provide a 'zone of monetary stability' bringing back into the fold countries like Italy and France which had left the Snake.
+Before looking at the operation of the EMS it is worthwhile reviewing the motivations behind its formation.

-Yao-su Hu (1981) argues that the formation of the EMS has to be seen in a wider context than simply the

-setting-up of an exchange rate mechanism.
-He argues that the EMS was based upon a convergence of interests

-among the EEC countries with regard to a common dollar problem.
-Under the Bretton Woods system, the

-dollar was the major international reserve currency, used as a means of settlement between central banks, for

-exchange market interventions and as a vehicle currency to denominate many international transactions.
-He

-argues that the USA was free to run balance of payments deficits to supply the world with the dollars it required.

-In return for this freedom from balance of payments constraints, the USA was expected to avoid undermining

-the purchasing power of dollars.
-When President Nixon suspended dollar convertibility into gold in 1971 the

-USA had effectively abdicated its responsibility, causing serious economic and financial losses for the Europeans.

-!e dollar problem had many facets.
-As the dollar was pegged by foreign central bank purchases of US

-dollars, this led to a rapid growth in the world money supply and thereby contributed to worldwide in$ation.

-Also, the depreciation of the dollar a(er suspension of its convertibility meant huge losses for central banks

-who had purchased dollars under the Bretton Woods system.
-In sum, it can be argued that central banks'

-experience of purchasing and holding US dollars in their reserves had not been a happy one.
+Yao-su Hu (1981) argues that the formation of the EMS has to be seen in a wider context than simply the setting-up of an exchange rate mechanism.
+He argues that the EMS was based upon a convergence of interests among the EEC countries with regard to a common dollar problem.
+Under the Bretton Woods system, the dollar was the major international reserve currency, used as a means of settlement between central banks, for exchange market interventions and as a vehicle currency to denominate many international transactions.
+He argues that the USA was free to run balance of payments deficits to supply the world with the dollars it required.
+In return for this freedom from balance of payments constraints, the USA was expected to avoid undermining the purchasing power of dollars.
+When President Nixon suspended dollar convertibility into gold in 1971 the USA had effectively abdicated its responsibility, causing serious economic and financial losses for the Europeans.

+The dollar problem had many facets.
+As the dollar was pegged by foreign central bank purchases of US dollars, this led to a rapid growth in the world money supply and thereby contributed to worldwide inflation.
+Also, the depreciation of the dollar after suspension of its convertibility meant huge losses for central banks who had purchased dollars under the Bretton Woods system.
+In return for this freedom from balance of payments constraints, the USA was expected to avoid undermining the purchasing power of dollars.
+When President Nixon suspended dollar convertibility into gold in 1971 the USA had effectively abdicated its responsibility, causing serious economic and financial losses for the Europeans.
+In sum, it can be argued that central banks' experience of purchasing and holding US dollars in their reserves had not been a happy one.
-Another motivation underlying the Bremen initiative was a desire to provide a stable framework for the

-conduct of European trade.
-Since the adoption of $oating exchange rates in 1973, there had been very divergent

-in$ation rates, economic growth and balance of payments performances between the EEC economies.

-European policy-makers were concerned that such divergent economic performances could threaten intraEEC trade, and it was hoped that stabilizing European currencies would lead to a greater convergence of

-economic performance and continued growth of European trade.
+Another motivation underlying the Bremen initiative was a desire to provide a stable framework for the conduct of European trade.
+Since the adoption of floating exchange rates in 1973, there had been very divergent inflation rates, economic growth and balance of payments performances between the EEC economies.
+European policy-makers were concerned that such divergent economic performances could threaten intra-EEC trade, and it was hoped that stabilizing European currencies would lead to a greater convergence of economic performance and continued growth of European trade.

-391

-International Finance

-!e EMS commenced operation on 13 March 1979 and, despite much initial scepticism about its survival

-chances, operated with mixed success for two decades. !e EMS consisted of three main features: (1) the

-Exchange Rate Mechanism (ERM); (2) the European Currency Unit (ECU); and (3) financing facilities.
-A

-proposed European Monetary Fund was never set up.
-All members of the EEC joined the EMS, though the UK

-did not initially participate in the ERM.
-We will now brie$y review the three key features as an understanding

-- f these is essential to show how the EMU was eventually brought about.
+The EMS commenced operation on 13 March 1979 and, despite much initial scepticism about its survival chances, operated with mixed success for two decades.
+The EMS consisted of three main features: (1) the Exchange Rate Mechanism (ERM); (2) the European Currency Unit (ECU); and (3) financing facilities.
+A proposed European Monetary Fund was never set up.
+All members of the EEC joined the EMS, though the UK did not initially participate in the ERM.
+We will now briefly review the three key features as an understanding of these is essential to show how the EMU was eventually brought about.

-16.4 THE ERM
+### 16.4 The ERM

-!e ERM consisted of two parts:
+The ERM consisted of two parts:

-A grid of bilateral exchange rate bands between each of the member currencies which defined
+1. A grid of bilateral exchange rate bands between each of the member currencies which defined obligatory intervention.

-    - bligatory intervention.

-2. An individual band of $uctuation (threshold) for each currency against the ECU. !e ECU was an

-artificial currency based upon a calculation of a weighted basket of 12 European currencies.
-If a

-currency moved too much against the ECU basket it would lead to the expectation that the authorities

-    - f that currency would take policy measures designed to bring it back within its ECU threshold.
+2. An individual band of fluctuation (threshold) for each currency against the ECU.
+The ECU was an artificial currency based upon a calculation of a weighted basket of 12 European currencies.
+If a currency moved too much against the ECU basket it would lead to the expectation that the authorities of that currency would take policy measures designed to bring it back within its ECU threshold.

 _Bilateral exchange rate parities and obligatory intervention limits_

-!e bilateral exchange rate aspect of the ERM consisted of a grid of central exchange rates between each

-pair of currencies in the ERM.
-Originally each currency could $uctuate a maximum ±2.25% of its assigned

-bilateral central rate against another member currency of the ERM.
-On the setting-up of the system, Italy was

-allowed to join with a larger band of $uctuation of ±6%; a similar ±6% was applied when Spain joined in June

-1989, the UK in October 1990, and when the Portuguese escudo entered the system in April 1992.
-However,

-following an exchange rate crisis on 2 August 1993 there was a widening of permissible $uctuation margins

-to ±15% for all currencies.
-Table 16.2 shows the central rates of the grid that also became the fixed bilateral

-conversion rates between the euro countries announced on 2 May 1998.
+The bilateral exchange rate aspect of the ERM consisted of a grid of central exchange rates between each pair of currencies in the ERM.
+Originally each currency could fluctuate a maximum ±2.25% of its assigned bilateral central rate against another member currency of the ERM.
+On the setting-up of the system, Italy was allowed to join with a larger band of fluctuation of ±6%; a similar ±6% was applied when Spain joined in June 1989, the UK in October 1990, and when the Portuguese escudo entered the system in April 1992.
+However, following an exchange rate crisis on 2 August 1993 there was a widening of permissible fluctuation margins to ±15% for all currencies.
+Table 16.2 shows the central rates of the grid that also became the fixed bilateral conversion rates between the euro countries announced on 2 May 1998.

-Within the bilateral margins authorities could intervene if they wished, though it was not compulsory.

-**Intra-marginal** intervention was carried out in either EMS or non-EMS currencies (normally the US dollar).

-Once two currencies reached a bilateral exchange rate margin the authorities of the two currencies were

-- bliged to intervene or take economic policy measures to keep the currencies within their bilateral limits.
+Within the bilateral margins authorities could intervene if they wished, though it was not compulsory. **Intra-marginal** intervention was carried out in either EMS or non-EMS currencies (normally the US dollar).
+Once two currencies reached a bilateral exchange rate margin the authorities of the two currencies were obliged to intervene or take economic policy measures to keep the currencies within their bilateral limits.
 At the outset of the system, the intention was that obligatory intervention should take place in the relevant EMS currencies rather than in US dollars.
 For example, if the French franc was at the bottom of its bilateral limit against the Deutschmark, the French and/or German authorities would sell Deutschmarks and purchase French francs rather than the French use dollars to buy francs.
 An important feature of the ERM was that any changes in the grid of central rates required 'mutual agreement'.
 In practice, this meant that parity changes were taken by the finance ministers of the currencies participating in the ERM.

-16.5 THE ECU AND ITS ROLE AS AN INDICATOR OF DIVERGENCE
+### 16.5 The ECU and Its Role as an Indicator of Divergence

-A key component of the ERM was the ECU which, between 1979 and 1999, was a weighted basket of 12

-member currencies; the 12 currencies being those of the 12 members prior to the entrance of the three new

-members. !e ECU acted as an 'indicator of divergence' within the ERM.
+A key component of the ERM was the ECU which, between 1979 and 1999, was a weighted basket of 12 member currencies; the 12 currencies being those of the 12 members prior to the entrance of the three new members.
+The ECU acted as an 'indicator of divergence' within the ERM.
 Once a bilateral margin was reached,

-392

-The European Monetary System and European Monetary Union

 **Table 16.2** Central rates of the ERM grid in 1998 (bilateral conversion rates announced 2 May 1998)